ai-forever/MERA/benchmark_tasks/simplear/README.md

 ## Description

-Simple Arithmetic (SimpleAr) is a mathematical task based on the set from Bigbench.
+Simple Arithmetic (SimpleAr) is a mathematical task based on the set from BIG-bench.
 The task itself tests language models' basic arithmetic capabilities by asking them to perform n-digit addition.

 ## Homepage